rafaello7/RubiksCubeSolver/README.md

 ## Requirements

-The program can be compiled and run under Linux operating system.
+The program can be compiled and run under Linux.
 It is compiled using `g++`.

 To run, a computer with at least 6GB RAM is recommended.
 The program can run with less memory, but it will perform poorly.
 Please note that the program performs a lot of computations.
-The more more processors, the less time the calculations will take.
+The more processors, the less time the calculations will take.

 ## Compilation